ali-hamas/Netflix_Clone/README.md

 - Study how to structure and style a web page.
 - Understand the principles of web design.
-- Experiment with CSS techniques used in the project.
+- Experiment with Js techniques used in the project.
 - Feel free to modify and adapt it to your needs.
 If you have any suggestions for improvements, please share them!

 ## Contribute